-Expulsion of Soviet Diplomatic, Military and Civilian Personnel from Foreign Countries: January 1980 - September 1981
+Expulsion of Soviet Diplomatic, Military and Civilian Personnel from Foreign Countries: January 1980 - September 1981 and the stand of the stand of the stand of the stand product of the stand product of the stand of the

 The expulsion of Soviet representatives from foreign countries has been a regularly recurring phenomenon since 1917, explicable in large part by Moscow's modus operandi with other states.
-A substantial number of Soviets who are stationed abroad, particularly in a diplomatic or military-attache capacity, may be either full- or part-time intelligence officers whose mission overseas is inimical to the host country in which they are resident.
+A substantial number of Soviets who are stationed abroad, particularly in a diplomatic or military-attache capacity, may be either full- or parttime intelligence officers whose mission overseas is inimical to the host country in which they are resident.

 While the majority of Soviets expelled from foreign countries are usually charged with espionage (the surreptitious or clandestine acquisition of secret information), an increasing number are sent away because of their involvement in "active measures" (the Soviet term for covert and sometimes overt influence operations intended to affect other nations' policies).
 As the following account illustrates, espionage may be of a political, military or industrial nature; it may also include the attempted penetration by the Soviets of foreign intelligence and security services.
-"Active measures" operations, on the other hand, have been found inter alia to include the funding of labor and student unrest and agitation against as well as political. opposition to an established government; clandestine contact with and support of indigenous terrorist and/or separatist groups, propaganda, deception and disinformation activities, and political influence operations, all documented in the following account, may also be categorized as "active measures".
+"Active measures" operations, on the other hand, have been found inter alia to include the funding of labor and student unrest and agitation against as well as political opposition to an established government; clandestine contact with and support of indigenous terrorist and/or separatist groups, propaganda, deception and disinformation activities, and political influence operations, all documented in the following account, may also be categorized as "active measures".